Please take a few moments to review the following information and guidelines in preparation for your upcoming specialist certification examination.

 - You will be asked to empty and turn your pockets inside out; you will be asked to repeat this process prior to every entry into the testing room after a break.

 - You may be asked to take off your shoes, lift your pants, and roll up any sleeves if you are wearing long-sleeved shirts.

 Once you've passed inspection.

 A test center staff will escort you to your assigned testing station and provide brief instructions on use of the computer equipment.
-You must enter your CIN to start the examination.

 You may then take a brief tutorial prior to starting the first test block.